 Genealogy and Local History

-The Local History Room in the Library contains many publications of interest to patrons researching local families and historical events.
-The room also houses publications owned by the Iowa County Genealogical Society.
+The Library Annex, located at 301 N. Iowa Street, and the main Library, contain many publications of interest to patrons researching local families and historical events.
+The Annex location also houses publications owned by the Iowa County Genealogical Society.

 Find a list of available Local History & Genealogical collections retained by member libraries of the Southwest Wisconsin Library System here.